Weloxowy/HotDesk/README.md

-# HotDeskApp
+# HotSpot

-HotDeskApp is a web application designed for managing desk reservations and locations efficiently.
+HotSpot is a web application designed for managing desk reservations and locations efficiently.
 This README will guide you through the setup process, including database creation and installation of required npm packages.

 ## Table of Contents